Grey parrot: Conservation

 Natural predators for this species include palm-nut vultures and several raptors.
 Monkeys target eggs and the young for food.
-Grey parrots in captivity have been observed to be susceptible to fungal infections, bacterial infections, nutritional insufficiency, malignant tumors, psittacine beak and feather disease, tapeworms, and blood-worms.

 Humans are by far the largest threat to wild grey populations.
 Between 1994 and 2003, more than 359,000 grey parrots were traded on the international market.
 Approximately 21% of the wild population was being harvested every year.
 Mortality rates are extremely high between the time they are captured and they reach the market, ranging from 60 to 66%.
 This species also is hunted for its meat and for its body parts, which are used in traditional medicines.
 As a result of the extensive harvest of wild birds, in addition to habitat loss, this species is believed to be undergoing a rapid decline in the wild and therefore, has been rated as endangered by the International Union for Conservation of Nature.

 In October 2016, the Convention on the International Trade of Endangered Fauna and Flora (CITES) extended the highest level of protection to grey parrots by listing the species under Appendix 1, which regulates international trade in the species.

 In 2021, the Kenyan government held a short amnesty, during which grey parrot owners could pay a fee to obtain a permit for their birds and facilitate legal ownership.
 Following the expiry of this time period, it is now illegal to own this species without a permit.